chharvey/counterpoint/docs/spec/notation.md

 Note that such a completion structure is “abrupt”.

 #### Unwrap
-An algorithm step that contains «*Unwrap:* ‹CS›» (where ‹CS› is a completion structure or algorithm call) is shorthand for the following steps:
+An algorithm step that contains «*Unwrap:* ‹s›» (where ‹s› is a completion structure or algorithm call) is shorthand for the following steps:
 ```
-1. *If* ‹CS› is an abrupt completion:
+1. *If* ‹s› is an abrupt completion:
-	1. *Return:* ‹CS›.
+	1. *Return:* ‹s›.
-2. *Assert:* ‹CS› is a normal completion.
+2. *Assert:* ‹s› is a normal completion.
-3. *If* ‹CS› has a `value` property:
+3. *If* ‹s› has a `value` property:
-	1. Perform the step in which «*Unwrap:*» appeared, replacing ‹CS› with `‹CS›.value`.
+	1. Perform the step in which «*Unwrap:*» appeared, replacing ‹s› with `‹s›.value`.
 4. *Else:*
-	1. Perform the step in which «*Unwrap:*» appeared, replacing ‹CS› with `void`.
+	1. Perform the step in which «*Unwrap:*» appeared, replacing ‹s› with `void`.
 ```

 For example, setting a variable to an unwrap step …